1991 Portuguese presidential election: Background

+Pre-campaign

+In the follow-up for the presidential election, divisions on the right-wing emerged, mainly in the Democratic and Social Center (CDS), regarding a candidate to face Soares.
+Former party leader Francisco Lucas Pires considered a run, but withdrew during the summer of 1990 due to lack of support and Soares' strong popularity, while others, namely party leader and 1986 candidate, Diogo Freitas do Amaral, rejected a "rematch" against Soares.
+In the end, the party gave its support to the candidacy of Basílio Horta.
+On the Social Democrats (PSD), the issue of the presidential elections was not seen as very important, despite Madeiran president Alberto João Jardim proposing that the party abstained from supporting any candidate, being quite critical of Soares and with some even considering his name as a possible candidate.
+Former president António Ramalho Eanes, another strong critic of president Soares, also rejected any idea of running again for office, especially after leading his party, the Democratic Renewal Party (PRD), to a massive defeat in the 1987 legislative election.

 Electoral system

 Any Portuguese citizen over 35 years old has the opportunity to run for president.
 In order to do so it is necessary to gather between 7,500 and 15,000 signatures and submit them to the Portuguese Constitutional Court.

 According to the Portuguese Constitution, to be elected, a candidate needs a majority of votes.
 If no candidate gets this majority there will take place a second round between the two most voted candidates.